chenghe-take/ISMiner/README.md

 # ISMiner

 This repository implements algorithms for mining interesting sequences in dynamic attributed graphs.
-The program is designed to calculate the frequency of subgraphs within graphs and can be run with different interestingness measures.
+The program is designed to calculate the frequency of graph sequences and can be run with different interestingness measures.

 ## Requirements